HTTP-RPC/Kilo/README.md

     @Template(name="statistics.xml", mimeType="application/xml")
     public Map<String, ?> getStatistics(List<Double> values) { ... }

-#### TemplateEngine Class
-TODO
+The `org.httprpc.template.TemplateEngine` class is responsible for merging a template document with a data dictionary.
+Although it is used internally by HTTP-RPC to transform annotated method results, it can also be used by application code to perform arbitrary transformations.
+See the Javadoc for more information.

 #### Variable Markers
-Variable markers can be used to refer to any simple dictionary value (i.e. number, boolean, or character sequence).
+Variable markers inject a variable from the data dictionary into the output.
+They can be used to refer to any simple dictionary value (i.e. number, boolean, or character sequence).
 Missing (i.e. `null`) values are replaced with the empty string in the generated output.
 Nested variables can be referred to using dot-separated path notation; e.g. "name.first".

-Variable names beginning with an `@` character are considered resource references.
+Variable names beginning with the `@` character represent "resource references".
 Resources allow static template content to be localized.
 At execution time, the template processor looks for a resource bundle with the same base name as the service type, using the locale specified by the current HTTP request.
 If the bundle exists, it is used to provide a localized string value for the variable.

-For example, the descriptive text from _statistics.html_ could be extracted into _MathService.properties_ as follows:
+For example, the descriptive text from _statistics.html_ could be localized as follows:

     title=Statistics
     count=Count
     sum=Sum
     average=Average

-The template could be updated to refer to these values as shown below:
+The template could be updated to refer to the resource values as shown below:

     <html>
     <head>